 Additionally, backup options like underpads (chux) can help catch nighttime bedwetting.

 180 Medical is Ready to Help You

 It can be a maze to navigate which incontinence supplies on your own.
-Let 180 Medical be your trusted partner in finding the right incontinence products covered by your health insurance.
+Let 180 Medical be your trusted partner in finding the right incontinence products and catheter supplies covered by your health insurance.